-Kublai Khan entered a primitive terrace, decorated with an abat-son with a design of red gems.
+Kublai Khan entered a archaic triclinium, tastefully offset by a fire in a low basin framed by a pattern of pearl inlay.
 Kublai Khan thought that this direction looked promising, and went that way, passing a reflection in a mirror.

-Kublai Khan entered a looming almonry, accented by a koi pond which was lined with a repeated pattern of scratched markings.
+Kublai Khan entered a Churrigueresque cryptoporticus, watched over by xoanon.
 And that was where the encounter between a Khagan of the Ikh Mongol Uls named Kublai Khan and a child trying to go to Slumberland named Little Nemo took place.
 Little Nemo offered advice to Kublai Khan in the form of a story.
 So Little Nemo began, "It seems to me that this place we find ourselves reminds me of when..."
 And Little Nemo told a very exciting story.
 "So you see how that story was very like this place," Little Nemo said, ending the story.